ooples/pine_script_docs/source/concepts/Repainting.rst

      functions (due to peculiarities in their algorithm).
    * Any backtesting strategy, regardless of the argument used for ``calc_on_every_tick``.

-   There is a dependency between the timeframe and the alignment of a starting point:

-   * 1 - 14 minutes: aligns to the beginning of a week.
-   * 15 - 29 minutes: aligns to the beginning of a month.
-   * from 30 minutes and higher: aligns to the beginning of a year.

-   The following limitations of history lengths are taken into account when processing the data:

-   * 20000 historical bars for the Premium plan.
-   * 10000 historical bars for Pro and Pro+ plans.
-   * 5000 historical bars for other plans.

 #.
 Changes in historical data, for example, due to a *split*.